dimsmol/npgt/README.md

 // [_current_date_value_, 1, 2, 3]
 ```

 $.now is provided by QueryData object used by q() as a datastore by default.
-You can construct your own version of q() using Query class and your own datastore object inherited from QueryData to provide more predefined expressions like $.now
+You can construct your own version of q() using QueryMaker class and your own datastore object inherited from QueryData to provide more predefined expressions like $.now

 ### q.each()